BA

 solution of social problems.

-principles and practice into the fi eld of social
+– Examine the adaptation and adoption of commercial marketing principles and practice into the field of social change marketing;

 Assessment